theCalculatar/restViz/README.md

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have feature requests, feel free to open an issue or submit a pull request.
+If you encounter bugs, have ideas for improvements, or want to extend functionality, feel free to [open an issue](https://github.com/theCalculatar/restViz/issues) or submit a pull request.

+Before contributing, please take a moment to review our [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines for helpful tips and requirements.

+## License

+This project is licensed under the [MIT License](./LICENSE).

+You are free to use, modify, and distribute this software with proper attribution.
+See the full license text for more details.